How to Plan a Trip to Pukapuka

 Island Administration Accommodation

-If there are more guests on the island, a building is opened at the Island Administration where guests will receive the same treatment of being well-fed and cared for while on the island.
+If there are more guests on the island, a building will be opened at the Island Administration, where guests will receive the same treatment of being well-fed and cared for while on the island.

 See how the accommodations compare to some of the guesthouses in the other outer islands in the 5 Best Guesthouses in Rarotonga & the Cook Islands.

-For such small islands and lagoon, Pukapuka has a ton of amazing landscapes to explore.
-Culture and nature blend together quite nicely and is all part of the Pukapukan experience.
+For such small islands and a lagoon, Pukapuka has a ton of amazing landscapes to explore.
+Culture and nature blend together quite nicely and are all part of the Pukapukan experience.

 10 Best Things to Do on Pukapuka